briansyoo/Codes/Cassandra_Analysis_Library/README.md

 Cassandra Analysis Library
 version 0.1

-Last Updated 1/6/2018 (BY): restructured library.
+Last Updated 1/6/2018 (BY): Restructured library to include egg installation.
 Code is currently broken.

 Currently working on adding to the library and improving the capabilities of the scripts.